Gardenier History, Family Crest & Coats of Arms

 The surname Gardenier was first found in Bavaria, where the family came from noble beginnings as a patrician family of Nuremberg and gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as many branches of the same house acquired distant estates, some in foreign countries, always elevating their social status by their great contributions to society.

-Important Dates for the Gardenier family
+Early History of the Gardenier family

 This web page shows only a small excerpt of our Gardenier research.
 Another 171 words (12 lines of text) covering the years 1575, 1654, 1712, 1720, 1732, 1791, 1792, and 1858 are included under the topic Early Gardenier History in all our PDF Extended History products and printed products wherever possible.